milwrite/cloze-reader/README.md

 ## What This Game Explores

-Cloze Reader uses open-weight Gemma-3 models to transform Project Gutenberg literature into dynamically generated cloze exercises.
-The 12B parameter model scans passages and selects vocabulary to remove.
-The 27B model generates contextual hints and provides conversational guidance.
+Cloze Reader uses Google's open-weight Gemma-3-27b model to transform Project Gutenberg literature into dynamically generated cloze exercises.
+The model scans passages, selects vocabulary to remove, generates contextual hints, and provides conversational guidance.
 Every passage is fresh, every blank algorithmically chosen, every hint synthesized in real time.

 This isn't just automated test generation.
 It's an investigation into what happens when the twin histories of educational assessment and machine learning collapse into each other.
 Consider: